micropython/micropython/docs/esp8266/quickref.rst

 while it's also used for the REPL (or detach, read, then reattach).
 When detached the UART(0) can be used for other purposes.

-If there are no objects in any of the dupterm slots when the REPL is started (on hard or soft reset) then UART(0) is automatically attached.
+If there are no objects in any of the dupterm slots when the REPL is started (on :doc:`hard or soft reset </reference/reset_boot>`) then UART(0) is automatically attached.
 Without this, the only way to recover a board without a REPL would be to completely erase and reflash (which would install the default boot.py which attaches the REPL).

 To detach the REPL from UART0, use::